Drug companies avert landmark opioids trial as talks on $48 billion settlement set to resume

 “We are not surprised to see distributor shares giving back some of last week’s gains as uncertainty persists in this extremely complex litigation,” Baird analyst Eric Coldwell wrote in a note.

-The settlement, if extrapolated to nationwide deal resolving all litigation for the four defendants, suggests a settlement value of around $48 billion, based on a court-approved allocation formula.
+The settlement, if extrapolated to a nationwide deal resolving all litigation for the four defendants, suggests a settlement value of around $48 billion, based on a court-approved allocation formula.
 Hanly said he had not done the same calculation, but thought it was likely worth more.

 The lawsuits accuse drugmakers of overstating the benefits of opioids while downplaying the risks and allege distributors failed to flag and halt a rising tide of suspicious orders.